The King’s College Adventure Challenge programme aims to unlock potential in students through discovery in the wild.

 Part of the Adventure Challenge is to introduce students to the natural environment to encourage them to reflect on their place in the wider world.

 The course will be set in context for King’s students with specific learning objectives, linking these with adventure and the environment through a learning model.
 Outdoor Education lends itself to the Plan-Do-Review model of learning.
 Therefore, Instructors will give time for students to reflect through guided questions, constructive feedback and facilitation.

 For purchasing of adventure gear, the link listed below titled 'NZ Sailing Trust catalogue' allows you to order direct from NZ Sailing Trust.
-If you state that it is for the King’s College Adventure Challenge they will put that logo on the right chest.

 Please use the contact details in the catalogue as King’s College is not involved in the purchase.
 Purchases help to fund the good work the NZ Sailing Trust does in providing sailing adventures for NZ teenagers.